lucidnz/bootstrapify-1/README.md

 #### Installation

+**Before you start.**
-If you havent installed Grunt and Bower globally on your system already install them using npm:
+If you already have Grunt and Bower installed globally on your system you can skip this first step.
+To install Grunt and Bower globally using npm:

     npm install -g bower

     npm install -g grunt-cli

+**Setting up the project**
 Install Grunts dependancies:

     npm install